saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 already a dev dependency, or if there's a local alternative.
 Another fires on `git commit` and reminds the agent to run `lint-staged` first.
 Small things, but they catch mistakes before they happen.

+### VM-isolation: file protection against agent accidents

+Despite the name, this extension doesn't actually use VMs — it's a safety net built on macOS's APFS snapshots plus pattern-based command filtering.
+Before every agent run, it creates a Time Machine local snapshot, giving me instant rollback if something goes wrong.
+The snapshot is named `pi-protect-<timestamp>` and automatically cleaned up after 7 days or after a successful rollback.

+During the run, every `bash` tool call is intercepted and checked against dangerous
+patterns: `rm -rf /` and `rm -rf *` are blocked as critical, `dd` and `mkfs` as high risk, even `rm file` triggers a medium-risk warning.
+The extension also maintains a path whitelist (project directory, `/tmp/`, `/var/folders/`) and warns when agents try to write outside allowed paths.
+It's git-aware too — modifications to tracked files get flagged so I can spot unexpected changes.

+The threat model is accidents, not adversaries.
+A determined agent could bypass pattern matching via variable substitution or piped execution, but that's not what this is for.
+It's there to catch the agent if it hallucinates and tries to `rm -rf build` on the wrong directory, or if I accidentally give it a destructive command.
+The snapshot is filesystem-level — immune to `rm -rf` — and creation takes ~0.5 seconds with negligible performance impact during normal operation.

+I can list snapshots with `/protect snapshots` and rollback with `/protect rollback pi-protect-2026-06-07T14-00-57Z`.
+The agent itself can use `tmutil compare` to see what files changed between snapshots, which is useful when reviewing what it did.

 ## Quality-of-life extensions